afsc-gap-products/citations/README.md

 readr::write_lines(x = bib, file = "./cite/bibliography.csl")
 ```

-## Sourcing directly from github (requires internet access):
+## Sourcing directly from github

-Sourcing directly from this repo ensures that you will always have the
+Sourcing directly from github requires internet access, but ensures that
-most up to date citation style library and bibliography references.
+you will always have the most up to date citation style library and
+bibliography references.

 ``` r
 ---